HamsaWahed/Travel_sales_man_problem_Random_search/README.md

 The following random search algorithms are implemented in this repository:
 # Nearest Neighbor (NN) Algorithm:
-1-Start from a randomly selected city as the current city.\n 2-Mark the current city as visited.
+1-Start from a randomly selected city as the current city.

+2-Mark the current city as visited.
 3-Repeat until all cities are visited:
    a.
 Find the nearest unvisited city to the current city.